saziosu/book-swap/README.md

 * [StackOverflow](https://stackoverflow.com/questions/24914637/show-a-successful-message-with-class-based-views) - I used this resource to help set up the messages on the other generic class based views
 * [StackOverflow](https://stackoverflow.com/questions/28723266/django-display-message-after-post-form-submit) - I also used this resource to help set up messages on update and create views
 * [StackOverflow](https://stackoverflow.com/questions/75495403/django-returns-templatedoesnotexist-when-using-crispy-forms) - I used this resource to help with an error with crispyforms package
+* [Whitenoise](https://whitenoise.readthedocs.io/en/latest/index.html) - I used this resource to help me set up whitenoise to help with css issues after deploying to heroku.
 * [Django Documentation](https://docs.djangoproject.com/en/4.2/ref/models/instances/#django.db.models.Model.get_FOO_display) - I used this resource to help resolve an issue with showing the model's choice data on the front end
 * [AutoSlug](https://django-autoslug.readthedocs.io/en/latest/) - I used this resource to help set up unique slugs from the book title
+* [Cloudinary](https://cloudinary.com/documentation/django_image_and_video_upload) - I used this documentation to help me allow users to upload images from the create/edit form to Cloudinary
+* [StackOverflow](https://stackoverflow.com/questions/25940811/how-to-add-anchor-to-django-url-in-template) -  I used this resource to help me set up the anchor link within base.html

 ## Media